 The City of the Dead XX

 Yesterday I drew myself from the noisome throngs and proceeded into the field until I reached a knoll upon which Nature had spread her comely garments.
-Now I could breathe.

 I looked back, and the city appeared with its magnificent mosques and stately residences veiled by the smoke of the shops.

 Then I tried not to ponder over what the sons of Adam had done, and centered my eyes on the field which is the throne of God's glory.

 I thought of the eternal silence in the first and the endless sorrow in the second.

 In the city of the living I found hope and despair; love and hatred, joy and sorrow, wealth and poverty, faith and infidelity.

 In the city of the dead there is buried earth in earth that Nature converts, in the night's silence, into vegetation, and then into animal, and then into man.

 As my mind wandered in this fashion, I saw a procession moving slowly and reverently, accompanied by pieces of music that filled the sky with sad melody.

 The dead was followed by the living who wept and lamented his going.

 As the cortege reached the place of interment the priests commenced praying and burning incense, and musicians blowing and plucking their instruments, mourning the departed.